What will Lightwave cost to install in my home?

 Should I hire a professional installer?

-One of the best things about Lightwave is the system is designed to be DIY-friendly.
-So you should be able to install devices yourself without too much hassle and reduce how much Lightwave costs you.
+One of the best things about Lightwave is the system is DIY-friendly.
+So you should be able to install devices without too much hassle and reduce how much Lightwave costs you.

-If you want to employ someone to install and program your system then Lightwave maintains a directory of approved installers.
+If you want to employ someone to install and program your system you can easily find a dealer using Lightwave’s directory of approved installers.
 As well as designing and installing a custom system for your property, they will also configure it.

 Your installer will be able to set up most devices by using Lightwave and IFTTT to connect the two systems together.